pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">address</td>
     <td> string</td>
     <td>
-    Address for which public key is requested.
+    The address for which to retrieve the public key.
     </td>
   </tr>
   </tbody>